Wawavoun/ELEKTOR_EC-6809/README.md

 FLEX and newdisk are "do it myself" adaptations.
 The original version was lost.

+The print spooling part is not implemented yet.

 In case you have information about this software please take contact.

 11/2023

 Philippe

+Everything here is provided "AS IS" under GNU GPG V3.
+If possible I will support but depending of my free time and interrest.
+If you use something still mention I am the author / adapter and send me a postcard from your country.